 Almost our whole education has been directed to silencing this shy, persistent, inner voice; almost all our modem philosophies have been devised to convince us that the good of man is to be found on this earth.
 And yet it is a remarkable thing that such philosophies of Progress or Creative Evolution themselves bear reluctant witness to the truth that our real goal is elsewhere.
 [C. S. Lewis, The Weight of Glory, p.
 3].

-Moreover, science assumes and embraces fallibility.
-It accepts being in a perpetual argument with itself, contradicting, rectifying and reforming truth for a temporary moment.
+Moreover, science assumes and embraces its fallibility.
+It accepts being in a perpetual argument with itself, contradicting, rectifying and reforming its transient truths with unparalleled momentum.

 Scriptural Basis of Transcendence